I had a baby using donor egg treatment, here are my 5 most important pieces of advice

 In 2012, Cork-mum, Niamh Mulhall-Smyth, welcomed her baby boy, Cillian, who she conceived with the help of an egg donor.

 To have her baby, Mulhall-Smyth underwent treatment as part of a collaborative programme with the Waterstone Clinic here in Ireland and the renowned American clinic, Shady Grove Fertility.

-We recently had a chat with Niamh about her experience, and asked her advice for those considering egg donation treatment.
+We had a chat with Niamh about her experience, and asked her advice for those considering egg donation treatment.

 1. Choose the right clinic for you

 "Just as paper never refused ink, now the Internet never refuses content.
 What people feel is the best clinic for them, and rave about on online forums, may not be the right or best clinic for you.
 Their baby is not your baby.
 Their experience of a clinic may not be yours.
 Certainly look at clinic reviews, but do so from a disconnected head space rather than being drawn into the ravings of a few.
 The right clinic isn't always the one that is easiest to access, or the cheapest, or the one who promises the quickest donor."

 2. Do your homework

 "Decide on what you need from a clinic.
 I found that the best clinic will be your partner, your advocate, your mentor and your support.
 Contact several, and the best will quickly emerge.
 Look for ease of communication, a dedicated liaison person, proven birth rates as opposed to pregnancy rates, and a money-back guarantee if there isn't a live birth.
 The clinic should also be proud of their work and encourage prospective patients to speak with former patients.
 Trust your instinct — it’ll never let you down."

 3. It’s not as daunting as you may think